xDaryamo/puccini/README.md

 ### TOSCA Intrinsic Functions and Constraints

-These are implemented in JavaScript so that they can be put into the Clout and then be executed by **puccini-js**, allowing a compiled-from-TOSCA Clout file to be entirely independent from TOSCA.
+These are implemented in JavaScript so that they can be put into the Clout and then be executed by **puccini-js**, allowing a compiled-from-TOSCA Clout file to be entirely independent of TOSCA.
 The Clout lives on its own.

 To call these functions we provide the **tosca.coerce** JavaScript, which calls all functions and